exercism/python/concepts/function-arguments/about.md

 If `*args` follows one or more positional arguments, then `*args` will be what is left over after the positional arguments.

-Following is an example of an arbitrary amount of values being passed to a function after a positional argument:
+Following is an example of an arbitrary number of values being passed to a function after a positional argument:

 ```python